Autodesk/go-awsecs/README.md

 # go-awsecs

-Library and tool for AWS ECS operations.
+Library and tools for AWS ECS operations.